The AI Agent Security Audit You Haven't Done

 - 6.

-Have you reviewed your cyber insurance policy for AI agent coverage — specifically whether autonomous agent actions that result in data exposure or unauthorized communications are covered under current policy language?
+Have you reviewed your cyber insurance policy for AI agent coverage — specifically whether autonomous agent actions are covered under current policy language, and whether your logging posture is sufficient to support a claim?

 If this memo belongs in your next executive meeting or board pack, send it along.
 One click opens a pre-drafted email — edit or send as-is.